Signed in as:

 Buy Us a Coffee Bird Toy if you would like to help support the Fairy Flock™! <3

-Prices, Bird Care Blog, Parrot Species, FAQ, Gallery
+Bird Care Blog, Parrot Species, FAQ, Gallery

-I cannot guarantee the sex of every bird at this time, but I can offer an educated opinion.
+Babies cannot go home until they are fully weaned.
+I cannot guarantee the sex of every bird at this time, but I can offer an educated judgement.
 Some may be determined by sex-linked color mutation, or by cere color at 6-8 weeks of age for budgies.
-If a male budgie is purchased and turns out to be female I will refund the price difference.
-I do not offer DNA testing at this time.

 I do my best to make sure my feathered fairies have a smooth transition into your home, but please do your research about the species you want to keep before deciding to buy a bird.
 I try to provide as much information through my website as my time will allow, so let me know if there is something you cannot find an answer to and I will add it to my FAQ or as a new article in my Bird Care Blog!